tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

-the mental representations acquired during learning - namely that learners tend to abstract a prototype, or aggregate representation of the dot pattern categories, rather than encoding each individual stimuli.
+the mental representations acquired during learning - namely that learners tend to abstract a prototype, or aggregate representation of the dot pattern categories, rather than encoding each individual stimulus.
 Recall that participants are trained on only on distortions of the category prototypes (e.g., low, medium or high distortions), never encountering the exact prototypes during the training stage.
 Then, in the testing phase, participants are tested with the prototype patterns,